Skip to main content

 Return scores:

-# Note that providers implement different scores; Chroma here
+# Note that providers implement different scores; the score here

-# returns a distance metric that should vary inversely with
+# is a distance metric that varies inversely with similarity.

 Return documents based on similarity to an embedded query: